-Option 3: Guarantees one half the member's payment to the designated beneficiaries for their lifetime.
+Option 3: Guarantees one half the member's payment to the designated beneficiaries for their member's accumulated reserves already paid.

-Guarantees return of the member's accumulated contributions and interest less the Option 4:
+Option 4: Guarantees return of the member's accumulated contributions and interest less the the beneficiaries predecease the respective members.
+Allowance then increases to the basic.